UAE: Make real news more appealing than fake news, media experts say

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-“Journalism will always survive, it just needs to figure out how?” said Michael Jabri-Picket, Chief Editor of Khaleej Times.
+“Journalism will always survive, it just needs to figure out how?” said Michael Jabri-Pickett, Editor-in-Chief of Khaleej Times.

 “If you do it properly, you will always be necessary because you need somebody to moderate content and you need somebody to come and say: this is real, and this isn’t, and if somebody is going to say something that is not real, you need to call them on it.”